TosbackCgusBridge-Bot/CGUs-versions/Theguardian/Privacy Policy.md

 **Use of children’s data**

-Except for young critics competition and Guardian students, we do not knowingly collect or store any personal information about children under the age of 16.
-‘The ‘Young critics competition’ is a competition for children.
-However, they need parental permission to join.
-We do not display personal information about children on the site, and we read through all submissions before they are published.
-For any questions about the young critics competition, please contact: Young Critics Competition, Guardian News and Media, 90 York Way, London, N1 9GU or email childrensfictionprize@theguardian.com.
+Except for Guardian students, we do not knowingly collect or store any personal information about children under the age of 16 and we do not offer any of our products or services directly to children under the age of 13.

 Updating your personal information

-We offer a ‘My details’ page (also known as Dashboard), where you can update your personal information at any time, and change your marketing preferences.
+We offer a ‘My details’ page (also known as Email Preferences page), where you can update your personal information at any time, and change your marketing preferences.
 You can get to this page from most pages on the site – simply click on the ‘My details’ link at the top of the screen when you are signed in.

 **Who we share data with**